 Ian McDermott

-Is horses for courses, if you've got an old person with widespread cartilage loss, in other words, patellofemoral arthritis, we're going to be talking about a patella femoral partial replacement.
-If you've got a young person, and they've got a focal patch of cartilage damage or loss, well, you don't want to do a joint replacement in a young person with just a small patch of cartilage loss.
+Is hosting some courses if you've got an older As with widespread cartilage loss, in other words, patellofemoral arthritis, we're going to be talking about a patella femoral partial replacement.
+If you've got a young person, and they've got a focal patch of cartilage damage or loss, well, you don't want to do a joint replacement, a young person with just a small patch of cartilage loss.
 So you talk about two completely different things.
-Patellafemoral replacement and cartilage grafting, you should never, ever look at a knee and think, should I do this or should I do that?
+But telefone will replacement and cartilage grafting, you should never, ever look at an ear thing.
+Should I do this?
+Or should I do that?
 You're talking about two radically different entities.
-Different pathology, different issue in different patients.
+Different different pathology, different different issue in different patients.
+Okay, thank you.

-Steven Bruce

-Thank you.

 This is the slide I wanted to go back to and this is something that I've got a bit of a problem with.
-And there is a German company called CO.DON who have introduced into the UK something called spherox.
-It's like ACI, but it's not ACI.
-And it's not MACI.
+And there is a German company called codon who have introduced into the UK something called sphere ox.
+It's like ACI it but it's not ACI.
+And it's not Maisie that culture.
 It's similar.
-They're culturing cartilage cells.
-So it is a two-stage procedure.
-And they provide the cells as these little spheroids or chondroids and what you're supposed to do is just inject them into the knee, allegedly, they stick to the bone surface, you don't have to stick them in, they just stick on their own.
+They culturing cartilage cells.
+So it is two stage procedure.
+And they provide the cells as these little spheroids are conjoined.
+And what they what you're supposed to do is just inject them into the knee, allegedly, they stick to the bone surface, you don't have to stick them in, they

+just stick on their own.
 And then these little blobs, somehow miraculously grow new cartilage tissue.
-I'm extremely skeptical about it, just like you say, hyaline like is not the same as, this is like ACI.
+I'm extremely sceptical about it, just like you say, Highland like, is not the same as this is like ACI.
 It's not ACI.
 I asked the company repeatedly for clinical evidence, and repeatedly, they failed to provide any.
-So I wouldn't personally, personally, I wouldn't touch this with a barge pole.
+So I wouldn't personally personally, I wouldn't touch this with a barge pole.
+But everyone's got their, what's

 Steven Bruce

-What's this called, again?
+this called, again?